SahilSojitra007/SahilSojitra007/README.md

 <h3 align="center">🤝 Let’s Connect</h3>

 <p align="center">
-  I'm always open to collaboration, learning, and new opportunities. <br>
-  Whether it’s a project, mentorship, or tech talk — feel free to reach out!
+  I’m always open to collaboration, learning, and new opportunities.<br> Whether you want to work together, share ideas, or just have a developer-to-developer chat — feel free to reach out!
 </p>

 <p align="center">